MichaelChirico/MichaelChirico.github.io/index.md

 * [`texr`](https://github.com/MichaelChirico/texr): simple, robust interface for converting R objects into TeX tables, etc. Very early-stage.

+## Miscellany

+* [All-Time MLB Home Run Leaders](https://michaelchirico.shinyapps.io/home_runs/): I made a `shiny` app which depicts, for a chosen year, the make-up of the top-ten list in the MLB for all-time home runs, and the trajectory of how each player's HR count evolved over the course of their career.
+The code for this is [here](https://github.com/MichaelChirico/assorted_code/tree/master/home_runs).

 _you can check out the rest of my analysis portfolio at my [GitHub Page](https://github.com/MichaelChirico)_